Leafpub/leafpub/.github/CONTRIBUTING.md

 ### PHP

-Postleaf doesn't have a specific PHP code guideline, but here are some rules that we try really hard to follow:
+Leafpub doesn't have a specific PHP code guideline, but here are some rules that we try really hard to follow:

 - Indent with four spaces (no tabs)
 - Keep it pretty.
 Refrain from using long lines and excesive whitespace.